aspose-pdf/Aspose.PDF-API-References-Tutorials/out/net/document-conversion/xml-to-pdf/_index.md

 ```
 Save the resulting PDF file to the specified directory.

-### Example source code for XML to PDF using Aspose.Words for .NET
+### Example source code for XML to PDF using Aspose.PDF for .NET

 ```csharp
 // The path to the documents directory.